 How long is the season?

-Depending on the weather, the CSA begins in the middle of November and continues for five and half months.
+Depending on the weather, the CSA begins in the middle of November and continues for 24 weeks.

 What will I get each week?

-Each week’s pick-up will be a range of seasonal vegetables.
-We will aim to have a selection of 8-12 organically grown vegetables in each pick-up.
+Each week’s share will be a range of seasonal vegetables.
+We will aim to have a selection of 8-12 organically grown vegetables in each crate.

 How much will it cost?

 Members pay at the beginning of the season for a share of the vegetable crop.
 Payment in advance enables us to purchase supplies and equipment and to pay our staff.
 However, we are able to discuss individual payment options where necessary.

 Full Share = $1350.00 (56.00 per week)

 Where is Puramahoi Fields located?

 Ben and Shane both have educational backgrounds in the sciences (biology, ecology, botany) and a keen interest in growing food.